RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 ### Config_ExternalMethod

-OO! has external classes explicitly via the ::CLASS abc EXTERNAL mechanism.
+OOI has external classes explicitly via the ::CLASS abc EXTERNAL mechanism.
 Analogy with classic would also allow the subject of ::REQUIRES to be coded in non-Rexx.
 However ::REQUIRES subject is coded, we need to gather in knowledge of its method names because of the search algorithm that determines which method is called.
 Hence reasonable that the ultimate external call is to a method.
 Perhaps combine Config_ExternalRoutine with